-- \\ Obstructing the Field (Law 37.5) Runs completed before the offence plus any penalty runs and No balls or wides are counted once the ball is dead.
-However, if, in the opinion of the Umpire, the obstruction prevents a catch being taken, the runs completed by the batsmen before the offence shall not be counted.
-Other penalties still stand in this instance. - \\\ Run Out (Law 38.4) If a batsman is dismissed Run Out, the batting side shall be credited with the runs completed before the dismissal.
+- Obstructing the Field (Law 37.5) Runs completed before the offence plus any penalty runs and No balls or wides are counted once the ball is dead.
+However, if, in the opinion of the Umpire, the obstruction prevents a catch being taken, the runs completed by the batters before the offence shall not be counted.
+Other penalties still stand in this instance. - Run Out (Law 38.4) If a batter is dismissed Run Out, the batting side shall be credited with the runs completed before the dismissal.

-However, if a batsman with a runner is her/himself dismissed Run Out, then no runs other than penalties shall be scored.
+However, if a batter with a runner is her/himself dismissed Run Out, then no runs other than penalties shall be scored.
 This is not to be confused with when the runner is run out where the runs completed before the dismissal shall stand.
-It is only if the batsman, with the runner, is her/himself run out (not her/his runner) that the runs do not count.
+It is only if the batter, with the runner, is her/himself run out (not her/his runner) that the runs do not count.

-\\\\ Stumped (Law 39) - You should take the time to read this Law and learn the difference between a batsman being given out Stumped as opposed to Run Out.
-In short, a batsman is out Stumped (and not Run Out) if s/he is out of her/his ground (from a legal delivery), not attempting a run and the wicketkeeper fairly puts her/his wicket down without the intervention of another member of the fielding side.
+Stumped (Law 39) - You should take the time to read this Law and learn the difference between a batter being given out Stumped as opposed to Run Out.
+In short, a batter is out Stumped (and not Run Out) if s/he is out of her/his ground (from a legal delivery), not attempting a run and the wicketkeeper fairly puts her/his wicket down without the intervention of another member of the fielding side.

-You should check with the Umpire how a batsman was dismissed if there is any confusion as to whether s/he was given out Stumped or Run out.
+You should check with the Umpire how a batter was dismissed if there is any confusion as to whether s/he was given out Stumped or Run out.

-\\\\\ Batsman Retiring (Law 25.4) - If the batsman is retiring due to illness, injury or other unavoidable cause, s/he is 'Retired - Not Out'.
-However, if the batsman is retiring for any other reason, s/he is 'Retired - Out'.
+Batter Retiring (Law 25.4) - If the batter is retiring due to illness, injury or other unavoidable cause, s/he is 'Retired - Not Out'.
+However, if the batter is retiring for any other reason, s/he is 'Retired - Out'.
 There is no reference in the Laws of Cricket to 'Not Out - Injured'.

-Overthrows, which are covered in Law 19, states (amongst other things) that runs completed by the batsmen, together with the run in progress if they have crossed at the instant of the throw shall be scored.
+Which are covered in Law 19, states (amongst other things) that runs completed by the batters, together with the run in progress if they have crossed at the instant of the throw shall be scored AND IF the throw leads to the ball reaching the boundary.
+If the overthrow does not reach the boundary, continue counting completed runs as usual until the ball is dead (assuming the ball is fielded and returned to either end of the pitch without further incident).

-If the batsmen are level at the instant of the throw, that run is not counted as a run for the purposes of this Law.
+If the batters are level at the instant of the throw, that run is not counted as a run for the purposes of this Law.

-Example: On any ball in the over except the last ball (as this would mean the strike changes with the change of end anyway), the batsman have crossed on their second run when the fielder throws the ball to the wicketkeeper who misses it and it then goes over the boundary, the batsman will be credited with six (6) runs, i.e. four (4) for the boundary, one (1) completed run plus one (1), the run in progress, as they had crossed when the fielder threw the ball.
-The batsman will retain the strike in this example.
-If, however, the batsman had crossed on their third run, in this example, the batsman would be credited with seven (7) runs and the non-striker would be the batsman on strike for the next delivery.
+Example: On any ball in the over except the last ball (as this would mean the strike changes with the change of end anyway), the batters have crossed on their second run when the fielder throws the ball to the wicketkeeper who misses it and it then goes over the boundary, the batter will be credited with six (6) runs, i.e. four (4) for the boundary, one (1) completed run plus one (1), the run in progress, as they had crossed when the fielder threw the ball.
+The batter will retain the strike in this example.
+If, however, the batters had crossed on their third run, in this example, the batter would be credited with seven (7) runs and the non-striker would be the batter on strike for the next delivery.